inkuss/folio-mig/README.md

 - 1 multipart monograph, hrid 1890 (uuid 7433...)

-- 2 serials (volumes), both belonging to hrid 1890:
+- 2 serials (volumes), both belonging to hrid 1890 and hrid 211134 (a series which needs to be there, already):
   - hrid 1891 (uuid cbcf...) with 2 holdings:
     - holding 10000001 in location: main library, with 1 item:
       - item hrid 31364